A Complete Guide On How To Build A Niche Blog – For Money, Of Course

 - From that, expand your topics, pick your own categories like: exercise, diet, and tips.

 - Think of at least fifteen titles that you will write.
 500 words is enough per article, but I highly suggest going beyond that, up to 1,000 words.

 When you write your articles, keep in mind the following:

 - Make it unique.
 Don’t write an article that has already been written.

 - For every article you write be sure to do keyword research on top of your focus keyword.

-Here’s a simple guide and template on how to write 1,000 words within 30 minutes.
+Here’s a simple guide on how to write 1,000 words within 30 minutes.

 Once you have written your ten articles, you should then proceed to writing another five articles for backlinking purposes.